php-usergroup-dresden/phpdd.org/src/Contents/2018/Speakers.md

             Passion driven developer, focused on backend development in modern PHP and related stack.
 Shares knowledge by teaching, mentoring and speaking.
 Involved in <a href="https://twitter.com/webcampzagreb" target="_blank">@webcampzagreb</a> conference and local user groups.
 Enjoys playing and watching sports that Croatians find odd and unpopular.
-        </p><p>
-            In his free time, he reads fantasy novels and likes to cook.
         </p>
         <p>
             <a href="https://twitter.com/lmuzinic" title="Luka Muzinic at Twitter" target="_blank">